swapna0211950/gcp-devops/readme.md

+# Docker Flask Application.

-# This is a gcp-devops sample repo.
+This is a sample flask application.